Zero-Dollar Goals You Can Easily Start Achieving As Early As The 1st

 Now, if we are still being super careful about social-distancing (and should be), I’d highly recommend creating a playlist of Youtube videos, that specialize in “at-home-workouts.”
 Same goes for saving and creating a folder of IG videos and posts that show us at-home workout routines.
 These are obviously super free.
 If Youtube commercials bother you that much, guess what?
 You can always subscribe to Youtube Red (commercial free), with the first month being at-no cost to you.

-DO: Use the holidays as a means of practicing your budgeting habits, in order to perfect them by Jan.
-1.
+DO: Use January as a means of practicing your budgeting habits, in order to recover from any holiday splurges

 DO: If you haven’t already, open up a high yield savings account, Roth IRA or any other account to help elevate your finances and money management.